 Dolores Brown showed up at the Glamour Girls' annual extravaganza on April 10, 1966.
 The blurb in the April 16 New York Amsterdam News didn't bother to say where it had been held, but others on the show were Buster Brown (of "Fannie Mae" fame), comedian Vivian Harris (famous as "The Voice Of The Apollo"), and MC Estrellita Brooks (once part of "Apus & Estrellita").

-Dolores Brown was never heard of again.
-She died, in Jamaica, Queens, on November 19, 2003 as Dolores Green.
-Since there was no other name registered with Social Security, the conclusion is that she never married again after Marcellus Green died.
-As is all too prevalent, there was no obituary and we have no idea what she did with the last 37 years of her life.
+Dolores Brown was never heard of again, musically.
+She died, in Jamaica, Queens, on November 19, 2003 as Dolores Green; she had never married again after Marcellus Green died.
+As is all too prevalent, there was no obituary.

 I like most of Dolores Brown's work with Erskine Hawkins.
 As I said at the beginning: she was a very good band singer.
 It would be interesting to know why she changed bands so often, but nothing was ever written about it.